ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/start.md

 - `ionic serve` finds the first unused port >= 8100 and passes that to the Angular CLI with some other options

 In either case, the Angular CLI does all the heavy lifting, so use whichever command you want to use.
 Personally, I use `npm start` because it take less typing and thought on my part.

-## Using the CLI

-Note that you could have also used the Ionic CLI to generate your application:

-- `ionic start` - this will ask for information like the application's name, desired framework, and starter template.
-- `ionic start my-cool-app tabs --type=angular --capacitor` - this will create an `@ionic/angular` app called `my-cool-app` using the `tabs` starter template and will provide minimal Capacitor scaffolding.

-The reason we do not do this for this training is that you would then have to rename the files and paths yourself, which doesn't really teach you anything... 😀

 ## Conclusion